IlianPihlajamaa/OrnsteinZernike.jl/docs/src/HighDensities.md

 # Solving at high densities

 Sometimes, especially when dealing with high densities, the solvers do not converge out-of-the-box.
-It is sometimes necessary to play with the solver settings to get it to converge
+It may be necessary to play with the solver settings to get it to converge
 ```julia
 using OrnsteinZernike
 ρ = 1.5